NCP moves MSHRC, seeks probe into Wadala custodial death case

 Stern action must be taken against those policemen who are responsible for Singh's custodial death," Malik told the commission, according to a statement.
 The former Maharashtra minister alleged that there was also delay in providing medical treatment to Singh after he was beaten by the police while in custody.

-"Dereliction of duty (on part of police) led to Singh's death.
-Hence, action must be taken against the policemen concerned and the goonda (anti-social) elements," he said..
+"Dereliction of duty (on the part of police) led to Singh's death.
+Hence, action must be taken against the policemen concerned and the goonda (anti-social) elements," he said.
+Speaking to reporters after meeting Sayeed, Malik said Singh's death was "suspicious" and added the party has made a complaint in this connection before the Commission.

+"The panel also took suo moto cognizance of the incident.
+Our complaint will be merged in the commission's complaint.
+Our lawyer will be present on November 14 when the matter is scheduled to be heard," Malik said..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)